danicallero/Vibrae/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3.
+See `LICENSE` for full terms.

+Note: Prior releases may have referenced MIT; as of this change, the codebase is distributed under GPLv3 going forward.

 <div align="center">
 Made with ❤️, Python, React Native, and Expo by <b>Dani Callero</b>